-The brazen abduction of Pakistan’s #1 triathlete, Shahrez Khan from his Lahore home last Thursday, should alarm all who care about civil liberties and democratic freedoms in Commonwealth countries.
+The brazen abduction of Pakistan’s No. 1 triathlete, Shahrez Khan from his Lahore home last Thursday, should alarm all who care about civil liberties and democratic freedoms in Commonwealth countries.
 Shahrez is an Oxford MBA graduate, entrepreneur, and regional head at the Australia-based company, Simba Global.
-As nephew of Pakistan’s former Prime Minister, Imran Khan, and […]
+As the nephew of Pakistan’s former Prime Minister, Imran […]

 Category: Reports